sraddon/SUMO-V2X-Communication-Research-Platooning-and-CIM/README.md

  deactivates any vehicles that leave it.
 It also calls the update functions of every platoon so that they can update their statuses and speed.

  - vehicle: contains getters and setters for a traci vehicle

+ - scenario_manager: contains the configuration data for each different scenario.
+It uses this to run whichever scenario is requested by the user

+ - scenario_runner: acts as a nice entry point for the user, handles getting the right input and then executing the scenario manager properly